 Although not required by Nasdaq listing standards, we also have a Governance Committee that periodically reviews our governance structure, policies and principles, oversees the Board's annual selfassessment and committee and individual director evaluation processes, and assists with succession planning and other governance-related activities, including identifying and assessing director nominees.
 See "Proposal 1 - Election of Class III Directors - Director and Nominee Experience and Qualifications" for additional information regarding activities of our Governance Committee.
 The charter of our Governance Committee is available on our website.
 See "- Meetings and Other Information" for information on how to access or obtain copies of this charter.
 The Governance Committee currently consists of Messrs.
 Shackouls (chair), McCarthy and Petersen and Ms. Pruner.
-Under applicable Nasdaq rules, none of the members of our Governance Committee are required to be independent; however, the charter of our Governance Committee requires that all members of the Governance Committee be independent and the Board has determined that all of the current members of the Governance Committee are independent under applicable Nasdaq and SEC standards.
+Under applicable Nasdaq rules, none of the members of our Governance Committee are required to be independent; however, the charter of our Governance that all of the current members of the Governance Committee are independent under applicable Nasdaq and SEC standards.